alekm/cloudpath_mist/README.md

 - `authorize_url`
 - `CLIENT_IP`

+## Configuration

+Before using this template, you must configure your Mist WLAN API Key:

+1. Open `cloudpath_mist.html` in a text editor
+2. Find the line: `const MIST_SECRET = 'YOUR_MIST_WLAN_API_KEY_HERE';`
+3. Replace `YOUR_MIST_WLAN_API_KEY_HERE` with your actual Mist WLAN API Key
+4. Save the file

+### Finding Your Mist WLAN API Key

+1. Log into your Mist dashboard
+2. Navigate to Settings > WLANs
+3. Select your guest WLAN
+4. Find the "API Key" field and copy the value

 ## Security Note

-The Mist secret key is currently hardcoded in the template.
-For production use, consider implementing a more secure method of key management.
+The Mist secret key must be configured in the template before deployment.
+For production use, consider implementing a more secure method of key management than hardcoding in the template.